wyntau/lint-recently/README.md

 # lint-recently
-Like lint-staged, but run linters against recently modified git files by times
+Like lint-staged, but run linters against recently modified git files by times.

 ## Why
 These days more and more projects are constructed as `monorepo`, and some `non-monorepo` projects are really big.